morphpy/morphpy/README.md

 https://www.anaconda.com/products/individual

 Then on the Terminal run the following commands one by one.
 But watch out for any errors in the installation.
-1. `pip install cmake numpy scipy scikit-learn seaborn pandas jupyter plotly svgpathtools jupyterlab tqdm`
+1. `pip install cmake numpy scipy scikit-learn seaborn pandas jupyter plotly svgpathtools jupyterlab tqdm kaleido`

 1. `pip install git+https://github.com/pysrvf/dpmatchsrvf.git`